Fenchurch Street railway station: Location

 The station frontage is on Fenchurch Place, adjacent to Fenchurch Street in the City of London.
 The station has two entrances: one on Fenchurch Place and another on Cooper's Row, near Tower Hill.
 It has four platforms arranged on two islands elevated on a viaduct.
 The station has been Grade II listed since 1972 and the conference venue One America Square is built adjacent to it.
 Following rail privatisation in 1994, the station was run by Network Rail.
-Since 1996, the station has been served by c2c (which was sold by National Express to Trenitalia in 2017) who have a franchise to run services until 2029.
+Since 1996, the station has been served by c2c.

-Fenchurch Street is in the central London Travelcard zone 1 like other terminal stations in the city, but it does not have a direct link to the London Underground.
+Fenchurch Street is in the central London fare zone 1 like other terminal stations in the city, but it does not have a direct link to the London Underground.
 The nearest stations on the London Underground network are Tower Hill about 0.2 mi to the southeast and Aldgate around 0.3 mi to the northeast.

 History

 London and Blackwall Railway

 The area around Fenchurch Street is one of the oldest inhabited parts of London; the name "Fenchurch" derives from the Latin faenum (hay) and refers to hay markets in the area.
 The station was the first to be granted permission by the Corporation of London to be constructed inside the City of London, following several refusals against other railway companies.

 The original building, designed by William Tite opened on 20 July 1841, serving the London and Blackwall Railway (L&BR), replacing a nearby terminus at Minories that had opened in July 1840.
 It had two platforms connected via a stairway to the booking hall.
 Steam locomotives did not use the station until 1849 because before this time trains were dragged uphill from Blackwall to Minories, and ran to Fenchurch Street via their own momentum.
 The reverse journey eastwards required a manual push from railway staff.
 William Marshall's railway bookstall established at the station in 1841 was the first to be opened in the City of London.